vishalgadade01/Customized_Virtual_Database_management_System/README.md

 ### DBMS

-The `MarvellousDBMS` class is responsible for managing employee records and supports various operations including:
+The `DBMS` class is responsible for managing employee records and supports various operations including:
 - Inserting new records.
 - Displaying all records.
 - Displaying specific records by ID or name.